 Mercer County Criminal Defense Lawyer

-Skilled Criminal Defense Attorney Fights for Clients Accused of Crimes in Mercer County, New Jersey
+Skilled Criminal Defense Attorneys Fight for Clients Accused of Crimes in Mercer County, New Jersey

 In my office, my clients are more than just a file number.
 I know what far-reaching consequences criminal convictions can carry, and work tirelessly to uncover every possible defense avenue for every one of my clients.